Echoes of the Rainbow

 Echoes of the Rainbow (歲月神偷 (Seoi3 Jyut6 San4 Tau1); romanisation: Shui Yuet Sun Tau; literally "Time, the Thief") is a 2010 Hong Kong drama film directed by Alex Law and starring Simon Yam and Sandra Ng.
 It won the Crystal Bear for the Best Film in the Children’s Jury "Generation Kplus" category at the 2010 Berlin Film Festival.

 It tells the story of a working family in Hong Kong whose eldest son, a popular boy and star athlete, becomes ill with leukemia.

-The film is set in 1960s British Hong Kong and was shot on the historical Wing Lee Street in Sheung Wan.
+The film is set in 1960s British Hong Kong and was shot on the historic Wing Lee Street in Sheung Wan.
 It was financed by the Hong Kong government's Film Development Fund.